 We often use the analogy of a fire extinguisher.

 Every public building in America is required to have one or more fire extinguishers on site.
 This is not a requirement because the government expects every building will have a fire, but it’s in place in case there is a fire, there’s a much better chance of saving lives when a fire extinguisher is available in the event a fire does happen.
 The same is true for the bulletproof backpack insert: we all hope it is never needed; if an active shooter situation DOES happen, however, there’s a much better chance of survival if the right protection is available.

 We’ve shared a lot of information here, and hopefully you feel more educated about the options available when it comes to bulletproof backpack inserts.
 We saved our most important piece of advice for last: DO YOUR RESEARCH!
 Don’t get caught up in the fear of the moments following a mass shooting event, but rather explore your options and make the decision that works best for you and your family.
-We will do our best to keep the data in the article updated, but things change – prices, weights and other specifics may get updated.
-In fact, we know that the NIJ is in the process of launching a new standard, likely to go into effect by 2019.
+We will do our best to keep the data in this article updated, but things change – prices, weights and other specifics may get updated.
+In fact, we know that the NIJ is in the process of launching a new standard, likely to go into effect by the end of 2019.
 So, don’t rely on just one source; do your research and let us know if we can help with anything.

 ABOUT SHOTSTOP® BALLISTICS